 When your bedroom flooring is looking a bit tired, or if you live in a rented home and want to add some personality, a rug is one of the easiest ways to change up your bedroom design without costing you a fortune!

 If your current flooring is really ruining the whole vibe of your room, we recommend throwing down a massive area rug in a neutral color and material (something like jute is perfect) and then adding a patterned rug on top.
 This works especially well if you have plain white walls and more neutral furniture.

-Firstly, this color palette is gorgeous, all those rusty colors and the bright pink!
+Firstly, this color palette is gorgeous — all those rusty colors and the bright pink!
 But we also love the idea of making the area above your bed a focal point by turning it into a mural.

 Working with your bedroom design is a must in all decorating schemes.
 And, if you want to be bold in your color choices, particularly if you love dark interior design ideas, painting an alcove is a great way to work this into your space.

 You see, wall paneling works so well in a cool and modern bedroom!
 We love this room, particularly because of the contrasting colors.
 The softness of the pink brings out bright teal and yellow so well, making it a great bedroom idea for couples and for anyone that adores vibrant spaces.